lovebarany/eitf20-gem5/README.md

 ## Workloads

-You will need to compile all workloads, which can be done with the makefile.
-Then, you will have to update workloads/local-resources.json with the path to the binaries, and the md5sum of the binaries.
-Finally, you will need to append workloads/local-resources.json to the gem5 resource path.
+You will need to compile all workloads, which can be done with the makefile `workloads/Makefile`.
+You need to specify where the gem5 repository is located.
+Also note that you need to build m5 as well.

+Then, you will have to update `workloads/local-resources.json` with the path to the binaries, and the md5sum of the binaries.
+Finally, you will need to append `workloads/local-resources.json` to the gem5 resource path.